tpmccallum/ethereum_database_research_and_testing/leveldb/leveldb.md

 ## Ethereum and leveldb

 LevelDB is an open source Google key-value storage library which provides, amongst other things, forward and backward iterations over data, ordered mapping from string keys to string values, custom comparison functions and automatic compression.
 The data is automatically compressed using “Snappy” an open source Google compression/decompression library.
 Whilst Snappy does not aim for maximum compression, it aims for very high speeds.
 Leveldb is an important storage and retrieval mechanism which manages the state of the Ethereum network.
-As such, leveldb is a dependancy for the most popular Ethereum clients (nodes) such as go-ethereum, cpp-ethereum and pyethereum.
+As such, leveldb is a dependency for the most popular Ethereum clients (nodes) such as go-ethereum, cpp-ethereum and pyethereum.

 So how does Ethereum utilise leveldb?